greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

     The defaults can be set for the system, a database, or a user.
 For information about setting storage options, see the server configuration parameter [gp\_default\_storage\_options](../config_params/guc-list.html).

-**Important:** The current Postgres Planner allows list partitions with multi-column \(composite\) partition keys.
+> **Important** The current Postgres Planner allows list partitions with multi-column \(composite\) partition keys.
 GPORCA does not support composite keys, so using composite partition keys is not recommended.

 ## <a id="section6"></a>Examples